Jun-Murakami/TmCGPTD-2.0/README.md

 You can log in with your ChatGPT account and import logs from the web service version.
 Even if the chat log has reached its maximum length, you can continue the conversation semi-permanently after importing.
 - **Preset phrase function**
 You can register frequently used phrases and insert them into the editor.
-- **Prompt template**
+- **Prompt template & log**
 Prompt templates can be saved and loaded.
-- **Text editor history**
-Automatically saves up to 200 entries of sent text history for reuse and tweaking of prompts.
+Automatically saves up to 200 entries of sent text history.

 <img width="1144" alt="スクリーンショット 2023-05-27 10 32 38" src="https://github.com/Jun-Murakami/TmCGPTD-2.0/assets/126404131/01f09bbd-8252-4416-946f-a7d997843ad9">
 <img width="1260" src="https://user-images.githubusercontent.com/126404131/236693431-4da2e7bc-f9da-4048-829a-9f21d290a335.png">